Skip to Content

 Check SIM Card

-Issues with the SIM card can also cause Telegram and other apps to malfunction on mobile data.
+Issues with the SIM card can also cause Telegram and other apps to malfunction on the data connection.
 To rule out this possibility, make sure the SIM is placed accurately in the slot.

-It is also possible the SIM is damaged; however, in this case, you’ll also experience issues with using a mobile browser on the go.
-When this happens, you may need to contact your SIM card provider and ask them to replace it.
+It is also possible the SIM is damaged; however, in this case, you’ll also experience issues with Telegram while using it on a mobile browser on the go.
+When this happens, you may need to contact your service provider and ask them to replace it with a new one.

 Android: